Oil and Gas in the State of Texas

 Oil is no longer the only game in town.
 Texas has diversified its business into other industries and made the economy much more resilient to handle downturns in the oil industry.
 Many of the small businesses in Texas look to accounts receivable factoring for operating capital.
 Banks aren’t always friendly to startups and small, growing businesses that don’t have a war chest of cash or capital.
 Texas has seen a tremendous growth in factoring companies to serve the state’s booming economy.

 Mazon Associates if the oldest factoring company in Texas, with Goodman Capital and KD Factors also long-time factoring companies in the state.
-Texas has many factoring companies, with Dallas and Houston being the largest providers.
+Texas has many factoring companies, with Dallas and Houston being the largest providers of oilfield services factoring.
 Dallas is home to more than a dozen factoring companies that serve most industries, including business services, construction and trucking.
-Austin is home to several factoring companies and Houston hosts at least 10 to 15 invoice factoring companies.
+Midland is home to several factoring companies and Houston hosts at least 10 to 15 invoice factoring companies.